 “We have interesting people working here,” muses Smit.
-“One of our graphic designers is a champion weightlifter who can deadlift 556 pounds.
-One of our technical writers was in the U.S. Air Force and makes beautiful jewelry.
+“One of our graphic designers is a champion weightlifter who can bench press 556 pounds.
+One of our technical writers was in the U.S. Navy and makes beautiful jewelry.
 One of our primary client managers is a librarian, by training, with a history degree.
 These are people who can be flexible, wear lots of hats and thrive on learning new things.

 “I love this work because it’s never boring, and I think our employees do, too,” Smit adds.
 “On any given day, you may be writing a press release, putting together a newsletter, building a client website, writing a technical manual, organizing an event, or helping a client to come up with a solution for getting in front of a certain group of people.”

 Vaske adds, “We’re positioned not just as a provider of tools, like brochures, but as a source of valuable ideas and solutions.
 We help clients figure out how to grow markets or develop their brand strategy – whatever they need.”

 The owners avoid pigeonholing M45 as an ad agency or a PR company.